django-oscar/django-oscar-paypal/README.rst

 * Not using shipping address from PayPal
 * Shipping address overrides
 * User confirming order on PayPal (bypassing review stage)
+* Instant update API (for dynamically setting shipping methods based on entered address on PayPal's side)